DomainDrivenArchitecture/dda/architecture/K8s.md

 ### How can we deactivate default access to the dashboard?
 * Looking at: https://kubernetes.io/docs/reference/access-authn-authz/rbac/#discovery-roles -> seems to be no discovery role on microk8s
 * "Using Skip option will make Dashboard use privileges of Service Account used by Dashboard" -> looking at restricting Dasboard Service Account?
+* Default Service Account exists for alle Namespaces and pods take it when they dont have another account -> need to restrict it

 ### Is the API Server exposed to the internet in default settings?
 How can we deactivate that/deactivate anonymous user calls?